 A native to Western Australia the ‘Qualup Bell’, (see picture right) or Pimelea physodes not only makes a fascinating garden plant but also an attractive cut flower.

 They are grown for the flowers, large drooping bell shaped flowers from autumn through to winter.
-The flowers are long lasting and attractive.
+The flowers are long lasting and attractive and sought after as cut flowers.

-If you are looking at growing them, try to find the grafted varieties which are available for sale from specialist native plant nurseries.
+If you are looking at growing them, try to find the grafted varieties which are easier to grow and are available for sale from specialist native plant nurseries.

 The Qualup Bell is a small upright shrub to approx 1m, they can be grown in a sandy loam and prefer a mild climate.